 After I delivered Caleb and laid him in Jackie’s arms, I went to work delivering corn silage to Dan’s customers.
 After making the deliveries and taking the receipts to Dan, he asked, “How’s the family?”

 “Jackie had a little boy this morning.
 We named him, Caleb,” I said without any emotion.

 “What?
 You delivered a baby this morning and you didn’t tell us?!
 You went to work?”

 Go ahead, Grandkids, ask Dan Bartelheimer, a very respected and popular man in his community … in fact, at the time of this writing, he is the President of the Snohomish County Farm Bureau … ask Mr. Bartelheimer if your grandpa did anything unbecoming or insane.
-Ask him if your grandpa was a a murderer, a pedophile, a sexual predator, a terrorist, a fraud, a conman, a manipulator.
+Ask him if your grandpa was a murderer, a pedophile, a sexual predator, a terrorist, a fraud, a conman, or a manipulator.
 My critics and enemies won’t ask him.
-My critics and enemies don’t want any information that would prove to the world that the facts of my life are what I am presenting in this autobiography and that I am who I claim to be.
+My critics and enemies don’t want any information proving to the world that the facts of my life are what I am presenting in this autobiography and that I am who I claim to be.

 I knew how to play the game of mortal life … better than anyone else … except for four others whom I would come to know while living in Kent, Washington.

 Now let’s get to the specific details of how I met these four immortals …